CyberAndrii/setup-steamcmd/README.md

 # Usage

-The following example will install and validate the app with id 1337.
+The following example will update the app with id 1337.

 ```yaml
 steps: